 Any members potentially affected will be consulted and if alternative arrangements can be made, they will be.

-A: Job modifications or alternative work arrangements must be implemented unless they significantly threaten the viability of an employer’s business.
+Job modifications or alternative work arrangements must be implemented unless they significantly threaten the viability of an employer’s business.
 This will depend on the size of the employer and the options available to them.

 The courts have made undue hardship a high standard and all reasonable attempts to accommodate workers with disabilities must be made.
 There is no dollar limit set or established.

-A: Any arrangement that results in another member losing hours or benefits (other than through normal operation of seniority) would be an undue hardship.
+Any arrangement that results in another member losing hours or benefits (other than through normal operation of seniority) would be an undue hardship.
 Temporary assignment from one position to another would not.
 However, we will seek to avoid any disruption if at all possible.
 At the same time we urge and expect all of our members and employers to assist in finding the best accommodation for injured employees.

-A: Whenever members are dissatisfied with an accommodation arrangement, you or your co-workers should contact the union’s Duty To Accommodate Committee for advice and assistance.
+Whenever members are dissatisfied with an accommodation arrangement, you or your co-workers should contact the union’s Duty To Accommodate Committee for advice and assistance.